natsxki/natsxki/README.md

 # hi, i'm lylia ^. .^

-**4th year CS student specialized in AI and how it can interact with 3D graphics - quadrilingual & based in Paris**
+**4th year CS student passionate about AI and how it can interact with 3D graphics - quadrilingual & based in Paris**

 </div>